-- A Metroid Prime 2 design sheet (viewable in one of the game's bonus galleries) gives a complete set of 26 three-dimensional Luminoth characters and their English alphabet equivalents.
+- A Metroid Prime 2: Echoes design sheet (viewable in one of the game's bonus galleries) gives a complete set of 26 three-dimensional Luminoth characters and their English alphabet equivalents.
 They actually work in-game; the Luminoth Lore images are 3-letters that have some relevance to the lore in question.
 Indeed, the last image in the game's bonus galleries is a very long message in Luminoth script.
 Eventually, with the exception of one glyph, a French fan managed to fully translate this message, which is a very brief history of Planet Aether: "LIGHT PARADISE / METEOR (unclear) DARK HORDE / ING POSSESS TEMPLE ENERGY / HARSH DIVIDE TWO AETHER".

-- The Elites' language in the original Halo is English played backwards and distorted.
+- In Halo, the Elites' language in the original Halo: Combat Evolved is English played backwards and distorted.
 In addition, backwards messages from the Gravemind are hidden in "Mausoleum Suite" from Halo 2, and "Black Tower" and "Gravemind" from Halo 3.

-- In Space Quest 3, Roger can view a secret message for getting a high score on Astro-Chicken.
+- In Space Quest III: The Pirates of Pestulon, Roger can view a secret message for getting a high score on Astro-Chicken.
 If he uses his Secret Decoder Ring on it, he discovers it's an English cipher.

 - In Final Fantasy: Unlimited, the native language of Wonderland is a cipher of English.
 If you want the key, though, you'll have to track down the (out-of-print) artbook.